yaorenmao/lanceroid/README.md

 Lancer:

-debuff - on/off debuff
+!ar debuff - on/off debuff

-mana - add autoAttack to regain mana on/off
+!ar mana - add autoAttack to regain mana on/off

-manadelay [delay] - AutoAttack delay - use it when u want more or less mana
+!ar manadelay [delay] - AutoAttack delay - use it when u want more or less mana

-coafblre - continue after block release on/off
+!ar coafblre - continue after block release on/off

 To Devs: Feel free to change this mod ^_^